OchiabutoKelechi/Sales-Analysis/README.md

 ## Conclusion
 Conclusively, this Sales Analysis has provided valuable insights into the company's overall sales performance, customers behavior, sales trends, products performances, and overall business performance between January 2021 - June 2023.
-By leveraging these insights, the company can make informed decisions to optimize sales strategies, improve team's performance, boost products’ visibility and boost their revenue.
+By leveraging these insights, the company can make informed decisions to optimize sales strategies, improve team performance, boost products’ visibility, and boost their revenue.